yegor256/blog/_posts/2014/sep/2014-09-23-built-in-fake-objects.md

 ---
 layout: post
-title: "Fake Objects, Make Them Public"
+title: "Built-in Fake Objects"
-date: 2014-09-25
+date: 2014-09-23
-tags: testing
+tags: testing java
 description:
   Mocking frameworks is not a good practice and should be your last resort;
-  instead, create and ship mock classes together with your code.
+  instead, create and ship fake classes together with your code.
 keywords:
   - mocking is evil
   - mocks are evil